UMM-CSci-3601-S19/iteration-3-toon-squad/server/src/main/java/umm3601/server_files/Google_Oauth_Documention.md

 Copy and paste into credentials.json your Google OAUTH API's JSON that you can get in the Google API Console from "Download JSON."

-~~A client_secret field will need to be added to the credentials.
-The client_secret can be retrieved from the same page where you~~
-(We don't know why this was an issue for us before.
-Redownloading the credentials file had it present the next time.
-Maybe that was just a freak thing, but most likely a mistake down the line.
-Keeping it in just in case.)
-~~downloaded the json and set the authorized javascript origins and authorized redirect uri's.~~
+A client_secret field *may* need to be added manually to the credentials.
+It should come authomatically with the JSON download, but sometimes it doesn't.
+The client_secret can be retrieved from a field on the same page where you downloaded the JSON and set the authorized javascript origins and authorized redirect uri's.
+However, some people have downloaded the JSON and it did not have the secret, or the page of the download not have the field for the secret either.
+Refresh the page or close out of the console until it either shows up on in the field on the page or shows up in a new JSON download.
+This situation doesn't happen often but when it does it can be confusing.

 It should look something like this, just maybe not as formatted: